Article I: Name of Organization

 Section 4: Editors

 Editors of JEA’s magazine shall be appointed by and directly responsible to the executive director with approval from the president.
 Editors serve without term limits and may be removed from the publication for cause by the executive director.
 An editor may step down at any time with a written letter of resignation.

 Article VIII: State Directors

 Section 1: Qualifications

 State directors must be teacher/adviser JEA members.
 Each state and the District of Columbia will have one state director.
-They shall be elected by JEA members of the state organization, appointed by the state organization or appointed by the vice president.
+They shall be appointed by the vice president.

 Section 2: Removal from Office